What Is Erectile Dysfunction?

 Erectile dysfunction, or impotence, is a type of sexual dysfunction that’s generally defined as the inability to achieve an erection sufficient for sexual activity.
 The National Institutes of Health estimate that erectile dysfunction may affect as many as 30 million men in the United States.
-In fact, as many as 50% of men age 40 or older will experience erectile dysfunction during their lives.
+In fact, as many as 50 percent of men age 40 or older will experience erectile dysfunction during their lives.

 Erectile dysfunction can severely impact a man’s wellbeing and quality of life beyond the inability to have intercourse.
 Erectile dysfunction is often a cardiovascular disease, involving blood supply to the penis.
 The issues involved in erectile dysfunction are very similar to what’s seen in patients with heart disease.